 Love Has an Accent 💛

-Raising a child abroad isn’t only about learning new words; it’s about unlearning your old tone of voice.
-It’s about questioning what it means to protect, to care, to teach.
+Raising a child abroad is not just about learning new vocabulary.
+It’s about unlearning your old tone of voice.

 Jessica Gabrielzyk